 Are you a military veteran or active-duty service member of the U.S. Armed Forces who has been arrested or charged with a crime in California?
 If so, and you are suffering from mental health issues or substance abuse problems caused by your military service, you may be able to seek treatment as an alternative to facing criminal penalties.
 This opportunity is made available thanks to California’s military diversion program.

-Lamano Law Office is a woman-owned and operated criminal defense firm in Oakland, CA. Our compassionate legal team understands how difficult it is to face criminal charges while dealing with mental health issues and/or substance abuse challenges.
+Lamano Law Office is a woman-owned criminal defense firm in Oakland, CA. Our compassionate legal team understands how difficult it is to face criminal charges while dealing with mental health issues and/or substance abuse challenges.
 We take great pride in representing the rights and interests of veterans and service members whose experiences while serving our nation have caused them harm.

 Reach out to Lamano Law Office today for an initial case evaluation with one of our Oakland criminal defense attorneys.
 We will discuss your eligibility for the military diversion program in California specifically, and your legal situation generally.
 Once we’ve provided you with an objective assessment of your legal options, you can make informed choices about how best to move forward.
 Criminal charges are serious, but you don’t have to face them alone.
 We’re here to help.